 Denmark’s best bartender 2016

-And wouldn’t you know; it all starts with a love story… Ted was all set to be a snowboarder.
+Ted was all set to be a snowboarder.
 He was working winter seasons in Val Thorens as a bartender to pay his rent when he met his Danish girlfriend.
-Choosing love Ted moved to Copenhagen.
-On the first night in the city he met the Swedish bar manager at Bar7 Kajsa Magnusson.
-Kajsa must have had a nose for talent, because she pretty much hired him for the Bar7 bar crew on the spot despise Ted’s sparse experience.
-Kajsa trained him herself and as Ted learned quickly, she also paced him to compete.
+Choosing love, Ted moved to Copenhagen.
+On the first night in the city, he got introduced to the Swedish bar manager at Bar7 Kajsa Magnusson.
+Kajsa must have had a nose for talent because she pretty much hired him for the Bar7 bar crew on the spot despise Ted’s sparse experience.
+Kajsa trained him herself, and as Ted learned quickly, she also paced him to compete.

-Meeting internationally renowned bartenders at the World Class global finals fueled this his love for bartending further.
-At “world class level”, bartending is not as simple as people might think.
-Here you compete against career bartenders who come from resourceful families, who have chosen the trade and have a certain amount of professional pride.
+Meeting internationally renowned bartenders fueled this his love for bartending further.
+At World Class level, bartending is not as simple as people might think.
+Here you compete against career bartenders, who have chosen the trade and have a certain amount of professional pride.
 Most of the participant finalists are over 30 and own their own bars.
 If you win, you will have made 48 different cocktails and worked your way through 15 different challenges.
-For this reason participating bartenders are acknowledged in the industry.
+For this reason, participating bartenders are acknowledged in the industry.

 His 100% dedication was prominent throughout the competition.
 “I know I’m not the strongest, but I need to believe I can win this” was his mantra.
 And with a solid start, things were looking promising.
 After being in the top 8 in three challenges, everyone was baffled when he “only” placed 24th and didn’t make the final cut.
 That’s when he discovered the point difference keeping him from 6th place – 1,5 points.